loophp/collection/docs/pages/api.rst

 scanRight
 ~~~~~~~~~

-Takes the initial value and the last item of the list and applies the function, then it takes the penultimate item from
+Takes the initial value and the last item of the list and applies the function,
-the end and the result, and so on.
-It returns the list of intermediate and final results.
+then it takes the penultimate item from the end and the result, and so on.
+It
+returns the list of intermediate and final results.

+When the collection is empty, the initial value is yielded.

 Interface: `ScanRightable`_